Bjeeva2024/Bjeeva2024/README.md

 - 👀 I’m interested in ...
 Mssql and .net MVC
 - 🌱 I’m currently learning ...
 MVC
 - 💞️ I’m looking to collaborate on ... any one currently learn mvc
-- 📫 How to reach me ... message in my github i speak Tamil
+- 📫 How to reach me ... message in my github i speak Tamil i live on chennai
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ... im  learner